 20 Marks

-Introduction This case highlights a critical ethical dilemma concerning workplace harassment and its impact on individual well-being and organizational success.
+This case highlights a critical ethical dilemma concerning workplace harassment and its impact on individual well-being and organizational success.
 The Chief Architect's behavior, driven by insecurity and a threatened ego, directly contradicts professional ethics and creates a hostile work environment.
-Similar to the #MeToo movement, which exposed widespread workplace harassment, this case underscores the urgent need for ethical leadership.
-This case study will be examined through the lens of deontological ethics, focusing on the moral duty to create a just and respectful workplace.

-(a) Ethical Issues Involved:
+(a) Ethical Issues Involved

 1. Workplace Harassment: The Chief Architect's actions constitute workplace harassment, creating a hostile and discriminatory environment for Seema.
 This violates her right to a safe and respectful workplace.